jeffThompson/ChanceAndRandomness-OLD/Week02-ChanceOperations2.md

 The cards are also in [an online version](http://stoney.sb.org/eno/oblique.html), which is what we'll use today.
 Our process:

     Start making a drawing, using any media and approach you want
-    Every five minutes we'll stop and take a picture of your drawing's progress, then pick a new card from *Oblique Strategies* for everyone
+    Every five minutes we'll stop and take a picture of your drawing's progress ...then pick a new card from *Oblique Strategies* for everyone
     You should respond to the card's prompt for the next five minutes in your drawing
     We'll continue this process, periodically stopping to begin a new drawing